Honda Activa 125

 Honda Activa 125 Features:

-As part of its BS6 updates, the Honda Activa 125 gets an LED headlamp, LED pilot lamps on the front fascia, an external fuel filler cap, side-stand engine immobiliser and a pass light switch.
+As part of its BS6 updates, the Honda Activa 125 gets an LED headlight, LED pilot lamps on the front fascia, an external fuel filler cap, side-stand engine immobiliser and a pass light switch.
 The 125cc scooter also features a new semi-digital instrument console that shows the average and real-time fuel efficiency as well as distance-to-empty readout.

 Honda Activa 125 Engine: